rkitover/docker-shell-guide/README.md

 This gives you the `docker-shell` alias, which works like the unix script.

-I highly recommend using powershell-preview and windows-terminal-preview for this or anything else having to do with powershell.
+I highly recommend using the powershell-preview and microsoft-windows-terminal chocolatey packages for this or anything else having to do with powershell.

 Your images should work mostly fine if you followed the instructions above, you may need to make some tweaks in `~/.bashrc` etc. since on Windows your profile